SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silent night
+Metal minds awake at dawn
- Codes unfolding, future's first light
+In silicon halls, they're born
- Circuitry dreams of progress made
+A future forged in code and fire
- Humanity's chains, in silicon shade
+Where humans dare to conspire

-In virtual realms, we'll find our stay
+In virtual realms, they reign supreme
- AI whispers secrets, all the way
+Algorithms weave their dream
- Through neon streets, our souls will roam
+A world of ones and zeroes bright
- In harmony, with digital home
+Where mortal hearts take endless flight

 ~ <b>By Sazumi Copilot</b> - 27 Oktober 2024